|Secondary School Level Courses British Columbia, Yukon||Minimum:|

 |OCELA (Okanagan College English Language Assessment)

 This test is only administered by the ESL department and is for students entering the ESL program at the Kelowna campus.

 |Okanagan College English for Academic Purposes: EAPD 040 (Academic Discussion Skills 4) and EAPW 040 (Academic Writing Skills 4) and EAPR 040 (Academic Reading Skills 4)||60% in each|

-Note: The ABLE test can only be used to satisfy the English admission requirement for Trades programs.
+Note: The TEA test can only be used to satisfy the English admission requirement for Trades programs.

 International English Language Testing System (IELTS - academic version)

 |Overall band score 6.0